 - Inappropriate treatment or unnecessary medical procedure conducted

 Misdiagnosis Compensation Solicitors

 Garratts Solicitors have over 30 years' experience in helping people to obtain compensation when their treatment has gone wrong.
-We offer a free first consultation and the majority of our cases are funded by a 'No Win No Fee' Agreement so there's no financial risk to you.
+We offer a no obligation, initial consultation and the majority of our cases are funded by a 'No Win No Fee' Agreement so there's no financial risk to you.